-The project that I want to tell you about is called the Great North Snowdogs 2016 and as a result of the project the North East will be hosting a wonderful from the 19th of September.
-I am not allowed to reveal the finished Snowdog in its entirety, however I have included a few snapshot images for you to take a look at.
+The project that I want to tell you about in this blog post is called the Great North Snowdogs 2016 and as a result of the project the North East will be hosting a wonderful sculpture trail from the 19th of September 2016.

 I was lucky enough to get a glimpse of this project from the early stages, and knew I had to be involved in some way.
 The project itself is unique to the North East, however Wild in Art who co-ordinate these sculpture trails have installed them throughout the UK and Internationally.
 Each sculpture trail has at the heart of it an aim to raise funds and awareness for an allocated charity.
 The charity that are behind this trail is St Oswald’s hospice.
 Obviously the sculpture is an essential part of the trail and the sculpture shape that has been created for this trail is of the Snowdog from the much loved illustrator Raymond Briggs and film maker John Coates creation The Snowman and the Snowdog.

 When I submitted my application, I had no idea whether or not a sponsor would select my design to be part of this high profile and exciting event.
 I was so thrilled when I received the confirmation email that my application had been successful.
-In this blog post I would like to introduce my sponsor who chose my design, the name that they have given my design, and a little bit about their motivations for being involved in this project.
+In this blog post I would like to introduce my sponsor who chose my design, and a little bit about their motivations for being involved in this project.

 Why did North Group want to be involved in the Great North snowdogs project?